ICB-DCM/parPE/doc/parpe_with_charliecloud.md

 ### Generating parPE base docker image

-This will create the parPE base image *from parPE from github* (run from the top level directory of you local parPE git clone, takes about 10'):
+This will create the parPE base image *from parPE from github* (run from the top level directory of your local parPE git clone, takes about 10'):

 ```shell